What should I pack when moving to Denmark?

 We asked people living in Denmark to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "When moving to Denmark, it is important to pack warm clothing, as the climate is generally cool.
 It is also a good idea to bring a raincoat and umbrella, as the weather can be unpredictable.
 Additionally, it is recommended to bring a few items of comfortable, casual clothing, as this is the most common style of dress in Denmark.
 It is also important to bring any necessary documents, such as a passport, visa, and any other paperwork required for the move.
-Finally, it is a good idea to bring a few items to make the new home feel more comfortable, such as pictures, books, and other personal items," remarked another expat in Denmark.
+Finally, it is a good idea to bring a few items to make the new home feel more comfortable, such as pictures, books, and other personal items," remarked another expat who made the move to Denmark.

 Get Quote